k3jph/k3jph.github.io/_drafts/kingdom-of-hawaii.md

 ---

 {% include figure.html image="kingdom-hawaii-coat-of-arms.svg" placement="right" width="40%"
-cap="The coat of arms of the Kingdom of Hawaii" alt="The coat of arms of the Kingdom of Hawaii" %}
+cap="The coat of arms of the Kingdom of Hawai'i" alt="The coat of arms of the Kingdom of Hawai'i" %}

 The [Royal House of Keōua Nui](https://www.crownofhawaii.com/), integral to the rich tapestry of Hawaiian history, traces its lineage